-Provisional fair recognised on acquisition AED'000

-Liabilities
+AED'000

+Assets

+Property, plant and equipment 224,359

+Intangible assets 31,108

+Investment properties 929,801

+Development work in progress 3,222,129

+Inventories 15,361

+Deferred tax assets 47,368

+Investment in financial assets 77,475

+Trade and other receivables 1,393,988

+Cash and bank balances 370,067

+Total assets 6,311,656

 Advances from customers 127,532

 Contract liabilities 1,530,756

 Trade and other payables 2,211,579

 Borrowings 596,417

 Lease liabilities 14,004

 Retentions payable 92,830

 Income tax payable 199,416

 Employee benefits 1,181

 Total liabilities 4,773,715

 Total identifiable net assets at fair value 1,537,941

 Non-controlling interests (626,473)

 Group's share of net assets acquired 911,468

+(00(001)

 Purchase consideration (996,881)

 Goodwill (85,413)

 Acquisition related costs amounted to AED 14,108 thousand which were expensed during the year and are included in general and administrative expenses.
 From the date of acquisition, SODIC contribution to revenue and net profit is nil towards the operations of the Group.
 No financial information was available as of the acquisition date therefore it was impracticable to consolidate the entity as of the acquisition date.
-There were no significant transactions or events from the acquisition date to 31 December 2021 therefore management decided to consolidate the most recent financial statements which were as of 31 December 2021.
+There were no significant transactions or events from the acquisition date to 31 December 2021 therefore management decided to consolidate from 31 December 2021.
 If the acquisition had taken place at the beginning of the year, revenue of the Group would have been higher by AED 1,619,221 thousand and net profit would have been higher by AED 191,071 thousand.
 The goodwill recognised is primarily attributed to the expected synergies and other benefits from combining the activities of SODIC with those of the Group.
 The Group recognised a contingent liability of AED 95,992 thousand in the course of the acquisition of SODIC related to various tax exposures which were assessed to be highly probable by the Group.

-^{} Intangible assets mainly represent customer contract backlogs acquired as part of business combination.
+Intangible assets mainly represent customer contract backlogs acquired as part of business combination.
 Customer contract backlogs represent contracted sales of undelivered units and have been valued using multi-period earning method.

-Notes to the consolidated financial statements for the year ended 31 December 2021 (continued)
+Notes to the consolidated financial statements for the year ended 31 December 2022 (continued)

-45.1 Sixth of October for Development and Investment Company (SODIC) (continued)
+47.7 Sixth of October for Development and Investment Company (SODIC) (continued)